-Configuration Description Sync Mode When this option is enabled, the web browser waits for a response from an HTTPS request before sending another HTTPS request.
-Check User Initiated Traffic Only Use the web browser plugin for only user-initiated traffic.
-This allows for faster processing.
-When this option is disabled, the plugin checks all URL requests.
-Enable Safe Search Enable Safe Search.
-When Safe Search is enabled, the endpoint's Google search is set to Restricted mode, and YouTube access is set to Strict Restricted access.
-To set YouTube access to Moderate Restricted or Unrestricted YouTube access, you can disable Safe Search and configure Google Search and YouTube access with the Google Admin Console instead of FortiClient EMS.
-Site Categories Select to enable site categories from FortiGuard.
-When site categories are disabled, FortiClient is protected by the exclusion list.
+Configuration Description For Chromebook profiles, you can configure the Restriction Level to Strict or Moderate for YouTube access.
+This setting only affects YouTube access.
+Your Chromebook extension must be version 1.0.1.0023 or later for this feature.
+Site Categories Enable site categories from FortiGuard.
+When you disable site categories, the exclusion list protects FortiClient.
 See the FortiGuard website for descriptions of the available categories and subcategories.
-For all categories below, you can configure an action for the entire site category by selecting one of the following: Block Warn Allow Monitor You can also click the + button beside the site category to view all subcategories and configure individual actions (Block, Warn, Allow, Monitor) for each subcategory.
-Each site category's subcategories are listed below.
-Adult/Mature Content Abortion Advocacy Organizations Alcohol Alternative Beliefs Dating Gambling Lingerie and Swimsuit Marijuana Nudity and Risque Other Adult Materials Pornography Sex Education Sports Hunting and War Games Tobacco Weapons (Sales) Bandwidth Consuming File Sharing and Storage
+For all categories, you can configure an action for the entire site category by selecting one of the following: Block Warn Allow Monitor You can also click the + button beside the site category to view all subcategories and configure individual actions (Block, Warn, Allow, Monitor) for each subcategory.
+The following lists each site category's subcategories.
+Adult/Mature Content Abortion Advocacy Organizations Alcohol Alternative Beliefs Dating Gambling Lingerie and Swimsuit Marijuana Nudity and Risque Other Adult Materials Pornography Sex Education Sports Hunting and War Games Tobacco Weapons (Sales) Bandwidth Consuming File Sharing and Storage Freeware and Software Downloads Internet Radio and TV Internet Telephony Peer-to-peer File Sharing Streaming Media and Download General Interest-Business Armed ForcesBusinessCharitable OrganizationsFinance and Banking

+Configuration Description

-Configuration Description Freeware and Software Downloads Internet Radio and TV Internet Telephony Peer-to-peer File Sharing Streaming Media and Download General Interest-Business Armed Forces Business Charitable Organizations Finance and Banking General Organizations Government and Legal Organizations Information Technology Information and Computer Security Online Meeting Remote Access Search Engines and Portals Secure Websites Web AnalyticsWeb HostingWeb-based Applications
+General Organizations Government and Legal Organizations Information Technology Information and Computer Security Online Meeting Remote Access Search Engines and Portals Secure Websites Web Analytics Web Hosting

+Web-based Applications